Cuomo worried of 'flawed' vaccine plan before Biden takes office

 Cuomo, who backed President-elect Joe Biden's campaign, expressed concern about the rising coronavirus caseload this fall and predicted it could persist into the early weeks of winter.

-Cuomo has warned of the immensely complex logistics for distributing a vaccine, which is currently unavailable, to the state's population.
-In October, Cuomo said New York was developing a coronavirus vaccine strategy to be implemented in concert with the federal government.
+Cuomo has warned of the immensely complex logistics for distributing an eventual vaccine, candidates for which are being tested, to the state's population.
+In October, Cuomo said New York was developing a coronavirus vaccination strategy to be implemented in concert with the federal government.
 A vaccine would likely be implemented in two doses, about three to four weeks apart, Cuomo has said.

-Cuomo and Attorney General Letitia James have said states lack sufficient funding to administer the plan fairly, and worried communities of color would be shortchanged.
+Cuomo and state Attorney General Letitia James have said states lack sufficient funding to administer the plan fairly, and they worried that communities of color would be shortchanged.

 White House officials have said the administration is in touch with governors about resource needs.
 Each state received a "road map" for providing vaccines equitably, White House officials have said.